djbpitt/iiif_dhsi2019/IIIF_ecosystem.md

 ### Ancillary components

-1. Access the image API directory, bypassing the presentation API.
+1. Access the image API directly, bypassing the presentation API.
 2. Build a manifest automatically for an entire directory of images.
 3. Create tiles for level 0 static images.
 4. Validate a manifest.